dongzhao/nodejs_lab/Readme.txt

 ## Dev Setup
 1. download and install node(it includes NPM) from http://nodejs.org/

-## Enble IIS feature on windows
+## Publish to folder
-1. go to Control panel.
+1. To to project -> publish
-2. open 'Programs and Features'
-3. Click 'Turn Windows feature on and off'
-4. Tick 'Internet Information Services'
-5. Click OK to install IIS
+2. Select folder
+3. ater published, copy published folder and files over
+4. Run node app.js to start Node.js webapp